 Textbook: Real Estate Finance and Investments, Third Edition, by Linneman is required.
 It is available in the Bookstore.
 In my opinion, the Linneman book is the best one available.
-However, I have made two alternative texts, Commercial Real Estate Analysis and Investments by Geltner and Miller and Real Estate Finance and Investments by Brueggman and Fisher, as well as two supplemental books, Investing in REITs (Block) and A Primer on Securitization (Kendall and Fishman), available on reserve at Lippincott.
-In addition, these books are available new or used at Internet bookstores.
-You may find them useful as supplemental resources or for additional background and context.
+However, a good alternative or supplemental text is Commercial Real Estate Analysis and Investments by Geltner, Miller, Clayton and Eicholtz.
+Other interesting supplemental readings are Investing in REITs (Block) and A Primer on Securitization (Kendall and Fishman)

-Class notes: Copies of the PowerPoint slides used in class will be posted in PDF format on
+Class notes: Copies of the PowerPoint slides used in class will be posted in PDF format on Canvas in advance of class time.
+Even if the slides are posted well in advance, I often update and modify them a day or two before class, so you should plan to print out or download the most current version shortly before class.
+These slides are a not designed to be a substitute for attending class.

-Canvas in advance of class time.
-Even if the slides are posted well in advance, I often update and modify them a day or two before class, so you should plan to print out the most current version shortly before class.
-These slides are a woefully inadequate substitute for attending class.
-Rather, they are intended to be a tool to aid in taking notes.
+Readings: Available at Study.net, these fall into two categories:

-- Readings: Available at Study.net, these fall into two categories: - (a) Required readings - (b) Recommended (but optional) readings - Calculator: You must have a financial calculator capable of computing annuities and present values.
-The calculator you were supposed to obtain for FNCE 601 will be more than adequate.
+- (a) Required readings - (b) Recommended (but optional) readings - Calculator: You must have a financial calculator capable of computing annuities and present values.
 You are also responsible for knowing how to use the annuity and present value functions.
 You will need the calculator for the exams. - Handouts: Occasional handouts will be distributed in class and billed by the bursar.
 I will bring handouts to class only once.
 After that, extra copies will be available outside my office door.
-You can pick them up there or, if I can convert them to electronic format, you will be able to download them from Canvas.
+You can pick them up there or, if they are also available digitally, you will be able to download them from Canyas.